Our Covid Secure Environment

-- We have increased our cleaning process throughout and at the end of the day.
+- We have continued to do our daily deep cleaning procedure process throughout and at the end of each day.

 - Any child, staff member, parent, or visitor will have their temperatures checked before they enter the building.

-- Any child, staff member, parent, and the visitor will be required to use the antibacterial hand sanitiser to clean their hands
+- All children, staff members, and visitors will be required to use the antibacterial hand sanitiser on entry into the nursery.

-- Any parent and visitor entering the building must wear a face mask when entering the building.
+- All visitors entering the nursery must wear a face mask.

-- Parents are not to enter the nursery space; the staff member will bring the child(ren) to the main entrance unless this is explicitly arranged by the Nursey Manager (e.g. in an event of a child being distressed, settling process).
+- Parents are not to enter the nursery space; the staff member will bring the child(ren) to the main entrance unless this is explicitly arranged by the Nursery Manager (e.g. in an event of a child being distressed, settling process, etc.).

 Drop off and Collection of Children

-Parents are asked to drop off and collect their children by the main entrance door and not to enter the main nursery space.
-Whilst parents are waiting, it is important to maintain social distancing by keeping a distance of two metres apart.
-It is preferable if only one parent carries out drop off and collection.
-Parents are requested to wear masks and handovers are predominately going to be brief to avoid parents staying in the nursery for a longer period.
+Parents are asked to drop off and collect their children by the main entrance door and not to enter the nursery building.
+Whilst parents are waiting, it is important to maintain social distancing by keeping two meters apart.
+Parents are requested to wear masks and expect brief handovers at the point of the collection however, more detailed handover notes can be requested by contacting the nursery.

 Settling in Sessions/transitions